What are bed bugs?

 Avoid buying used mattresses, box springs, and furniture.
 If you do buy these things, use caution as there could be hitchhiking bed bugs inside.

 Regularly vacuum your home and wash bedding on a high heat cycle.

-When spending time in public places, traveling, or while at work or school, always keep your personal belongings away from other peoples.
+When spending time in public places, traveling, or while at work or school, always keep your personal belongings away from other people.
 Also, keep personal belongings up off of the ground.

 Request Your Free Custom Quote